kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/Alexander_Street_Press/README.md

 For the older Alexander Street Press interface:

-Open older-Alexander-Street-Press-stanza.txt (18 KB) to access this stanza.
+Open older-Alexander-Street-Press-stanza.txt (18 KB) to access this stanza. (updated 2021-11-05)

 Stanza for Alexander Street Press MARC records: